 (a) Open competition and peer review (i.e., the scientific or technical review of proposals by qualified, unbiased experts) are the standard methods of ensuring that the most meritorious R&T proposals are selected.
 Procedures for employing other than full and open solicitation and selection of proposals may be used on an exceptional basis according to proposals governing legal and Agency standards.
 The specific process by which R&T are solicited may vary depending on program requirements, and proposals may be received from offerors through solicitations and other types of announcements.

-(b) The solicitation shall provide a clear description of the research areas of interest and state the factors used to evaluate proposals.
+(b) The solicitation will provide a clear description of the research areas of interest and state the factors used to evaluate proposals.

-(c) Selection officials shall make selection decisions based on the published criteria.
+(c) Selection officials will make selection decisions based on the published criteria.

-(d) The solicitation, review, and selection process for R&T proposals shall be properly documented.
+(d) The solicitation, review, and selection process for R&T proposals will be properly documented.

-(4) Misconduct: NASA handles allegations of R&T misconduct in accordance with processes established in NPR 1080.1 and 14 CFR Part 1275.
+(4) Misconduct: NASA handles allegations of R&T misconduct in accordance with processes established in NPR 1080.1 and 14 CFR Part 1275, Research Misconduct.

 (5) Oversight and Assessments: